Resume

 2019 to 2023

-I am a staff-level software engineer leading the language platform team (a subteam of code intelligence).
-Our team works to provide fast and precise code intelligence to power code navigation operations such as cross-repository go-to-definition and global find-references.
-We are currently expanding our scope to usefully provide precise code intelligence data to other product teams at Sourcegraph.
+I was a staff-level software engineer leading the Language Platform Team (a subteam of Code Intelligence).
+Our team worked to provide fast and precise code intelligence to power code navigation operations such as cross-repository go-to-definition and global find-references.
+Most recently, we were expanding our scope to usefully provide precise code intelligence data to other product teams at Sourcegraph.

-My current platform goals revolve around increasing adoption of precise code intelligence by supporting an increasing number of languages, build systems, and project configurations in our auto-indexing infrastructure; and pivoting our current persistence and API structure from LSIF to SCIP, a code intelligence index format that we developed in early 2022 that unlocks the next generation of code intelligence features.
+My goals for the platform revolved around increasing adoption of precise code intelligence by supporting an increasing number of languages, build systems, and project configurations in our auto-indexing infrastructure; and pivoting the current persistence and API structure from LSIF to SCIP, a code intelligence index format that we developed in early 2022 that unlocks the next generation of code intelligence features.

 I have on occasion ventured from my home team to solve impactful or urgent problems.